-We require all Maple Leaf Foods farms and operations, and all pig and chicken producers supplying our processing operations, to meet or exceed the most current requirements under the Canadian Quality Assurance[®] (CQA[®]) Animal Care Assessment[TM] (ACA[TM]) or Canadian Pork Excellence and PigCARE Programs, the Chicken Farmers of Canada Animal Care Program, the Canadian Hatching Egg Producers Animal Care Program, the Turkey Farmers of Canada Flock Care Program[®] and the National Farm Animal Care Council Codes of Practice.
+We require all Maple Leaf Foods farms and operations, and all pig and chicken producers supplying our processing operations, to meet or exceed the most current requirements under the Canadian Pork Excellence and PigCARE Programs, the Chicken Farmers of Canada Animal Care Program, the Canadian Hatching Egg Producers Animal Care Program, the Turkey Farmers of Canada Flock Care Program® and the National Farm Animal Care Council Codes of Practice.
 Compliance with these standards is a contractual requirement for third-party pig producers.
 For chicken, turkey and hatching egg producers, program compliance is a mandatory requirement to maintain supply management standing and ship to federal poultry abattoirs or commercial hatcheries, which is audited and enforced by provincial marketing boards.
 We support research that enhances our understanding and advances animal welfare, and advocate for regulatory reforms that raise and enforce standards across the industry.